ybhaw/url-blocker-extension/README.md

 This extension:
 - Does **not** collect any personal data
 - Does **not** send data to external servers
-- Stores patterns locally in Chrome's sync storage
+- Stores patterns locally in browser sync storage
 - Only accesses URLs to check against your patterns

 See [PRIVACY.md](PRIVACY.md) for our full privacy policy.